Main Dishes

 Homemade Salted Salmon Instructions

-1. Rinse the red fish fillets on the skin with cold water and dry well with paper towels.
+1. Rinse the salmon (or trout) fillets with cold water and pat dry thoroughly with paper towels.

-4. Pour half of the salt and sugar on the bottom of a glass dish with high sides.
-Place the fish, skin side down.
+4. Spread half of the salt mixture on the bottom of a glass dish with high sides, then place the fish skin-side down.

-6. Tighten the fish dish with cling film and refrigerate for a day.
+6. Cover the dish tightly with cling film and refrigerate for 24 hours.

-7. Drain the brine before serving.
-Clean excess salt with a knife.
-Peel the fillets and cut into slices.
+7. Pour off the brine, scrape away excess salt with a knife, then peel away the skin and cut the fish into slices.

 Tip: This fish can be stored in the refrigerator for no more than a week.